vitrivr/cottontaildb/README.md

 All the configuration of Cottontail DB is done by means of a single configuration file.
 See `config.json` for structure of such a file.
 Most importantly, the file should contain at least the following
 parameters:

 * __root__: Path to the root directory used by Cottontail DB.
 The catalogue and all the data will be stored in this location.
-Hence, there must be enough space and Cottontail DB muss be allowed to read and write it.
+Hence, there must be enough space and Cottontail DB must be allowed to read and write it.
-* __forceUnmapMappedFiles__: Must be set to __true__ on Windows Systems and to __false__ otherwise.
+* __forceUnmapMappedFiles__: Must be set to __true__ on Windows Systems and __false__ otherwise.

 Remaining parameters will be documented in a future version of this file.
-Check `ch.unibas.dmi.dbis.cottontail.config` package for code documentation.
+Check `ch.unibas.dmi.dbis.cottontail.config` package for code documentation of the configuration parameters.

 ## Credit
 Cottontail DB is based on the ideas presented in the following papers: